deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Mmm, after what we did last night I'm amazed you have any."
 Allison purred, then wilted a little when this didn't seem to amuse him.
 "Okay, what's up?"

 Julian stopped for a second.
-"Just… Ugh, I don't know.
+"Just...
+Ugh, I don't know.
 Nothing."
 He punched the bag so hard that it rattled the ceiling beam.

 "Riiight.
 D'you, uh, want me to leave you alone until, say, you turn eighteen?"

 He didn't stop.
 "Yep."

 "Wow.
-Okay…"
+Okay..."

 She turned and was halfway out of the room when his apology exploded out of him.
 "I'm sorry!"